Spring Concerts 2026

 The Little Horses, Trad. (soprano solo and orchestra)

-Zion’s Walls, Revivalist Song, words and music by John McCurry (1821-1886, (baritone solo and orchestra)
+Zion’s Walls, Revivalist Song, words and music by John McCurry (1821-1886, (tenor solo and orchestra)

 The Tender Land